nickserv/danamccurdy.com/_posts/2018-07-13-the-narrative.md

 that, without a narrative,
 our lives would have no meaning.

-And what if we are enough,
+And what if we are enough
 without a narrative,
 and we are entitled to be
 just as we were born,